 - Enter with a blank brain, as a neutral navigator, servant leader, change facilitator.

 - Trust that your CP has her own answers.
 Your job is to help her find them.
-This is particularly hard for coaches and leaders who believe they must influence the outcome toward a goal, or use their expertise to help the person change the way the influencer believes they should.
+This is particularly hard for coaches and leaders who believe they have answers, or must influence the outcome toward a goal, or use their expertise to help the person change the way the influencer believes they should.
 (And yes, all influencers, sellers, leaders, negotiators, and coaches are guilty of this.)
 I’ve written an article to specifically address this.

 - Stay away from data gathering.
 Your biased questions will only extract biased answers.
 Use questions focused on enabling change because you’ll never gather the full fact pattern anyway.
 Neutral questions like “What has stopped you from making the change before now?” is an example of a question addressed to systemic change.
 [Note: I’ve developed Facilitative Questions that eschew information gathering and lead systemic change through unconscious thinking patterns.]